 Create an enchanted forest of paper trees using our free pattern and two sheets of letter-size white cardstock.
 Fold the two sheets of cardstock in half lengthwise.
 Use a pencil to trace the Christmas tree shape from the pattern onto each piece of cardstock, making sure the fold is in the same center location for each.
 Cut out the trees with a crafts knife.
 Stack the two tree shapes together, pierce the center fold with a needle, and sew the trees together with white thread.
 Position the four sides so the trees stand.

-Christmas Centerpiece Under Glass
+Simple Christmas Centerpiece

 Christmas Table Poinsettia Centerpiece